flolu/mongodb-k8s-connection/README.md

 1. clone this repo
 2. `yarn install`
-3. Make sure `kubectl` is istalled and it points to a cluster with container registry enabled
+3. Make sure `kubectl` is istalled and it points to a cluster with ingress and container registry enabled
 4. Change cluster in the WORKSPACE file (line 65) to your cluster name and image_chroot (line 66) to your registry
 5. setup mongodb replica set on the kubernetes cluster